AEmilioDiStefano/pyplusplus/README.md

 The PyPlusPlus library was created to facilitate the C++ learning process for Python programmers by mimicing common functions in Python for use in C++ programs.

-Use this as training wheels, but not as a crutch.
-In other words, use this as you start getting comfortable but don't let anyone see using it.
-By the time you have gotten more comfortable coding in C++ and start writing programs in a professional setting, you should be writing your own custom functions for these simple purposes rather than depending on this library.
+This library is not meant to be used as a crutch for Python programmers.
+Use this library as training wheels - use it to learn how to ride, but get rid of it as soon as you feel comfortable riding on your own.
+By the time you have gotten more comfortable coding in C++ and start writing more complex programs, you should be writing your own custom functions for these simple purposes rather than depending on this library.

 ENJOY!